-The NFHS Baseball Rules Committee and the NFHS Board of Directors address areas of the game of interscholastic of baseball that need to be given special attention.
+The NFHS Baseball Rules Committee and the NFHS Board of Directors address areas of the game of interscholastic baseball that need to be given special attention.
 These areas of concern are often cyclical, and some areas need more attention than others, which is why they might appear in the Rules Book for consecutive editions.
-Please see the 2022 Points of Emphasis below, from page 66 of the NFHS Baseball Rules Book.